getporter/docker-mixin/examples/docker-mixin-test/README.md

 run, remove, and login.

 ### Notes on docker login
 Login has two optional parameters - username and password.
-To pass in the username and password, you can either enter them in the yaml or set them as environment variables and pass them in as credentials.
+See an [example] (../../README.md) for how to use docker login and securely provide your username and password.
+To pass in the username and password, you should set them as environment variables and pass them in to your bundle as credentials.
 In order to pass them in as credentials, you need to add the credentials section in the yaml.
 You need to run [porter credentials generate](https://porter.sh/cli/porter_credentials_generate/) and specify where the values come from.
 Then, when you run [porter install](https://porter.sh/cli/porter_install), pass in the credentials by doing --cred or -c followed by the name of the credential set, for example `porter install --cred mycreds`.